ritza-co/fusionauth-site/site/docs/v1/tech/guides/user-actions-new.md

 ### APIs
 Three separate APIs manage Actions.
 Each has its own documentation.
 - [Actions](https://fusionauth.io/docs/v1/tech/apis/user-actions) — Defines an Action, updates it, and deletes it.
 The API path is `/api/user-action`.
+- [Action Reasons](https://fusionauth.io/docs/v1/tech/apis/user-action-reasons) — Defies the reason an Action can be taken.
+The API path is `/api/user-action-reason`.
-- [Action instances](https://fusionauth.io/docs/v1/tech/apis/actioning-users) — Applies an existing Action to a User.
+- [Action instances](https://fusionauth.io/docs/v1/tech/apis/actioning-users) — Applies an existing Action to a User, optionally with a Reason.
 Can also update or cancel the Action instance.
 The API path is `/api/user/action`.
-- [Action Reasons](https://fusionauth.io/docs/v1/tech/apis/user-action-reasons) — Attaches the reason the Action was taken to the Action instance.
-Having a Reason is optional.
-The API path is `/api/user-action-reason`.

 Actions and Actions Reasons can be managed on the FusionAuth website.
 Only Action instances require you to use their API — you cannot apply an Action to a User on the website.